Twin actor twin delayed deep deterministic policy gradient (TATD3) learning for batch process control: Results and Discussion

-Since the steady-state error with PID reward function is better than the PI reward function for all the four algorithms, the subsequent analysis considers only the PID reward function.
-It can be seen that the variability in control actions are more for the discrete case as compared to the continuous action space.
-Table \ref{Variability in Control Actions} reports the average value of standard deviation (SD) of control actions across the last four episodes.
-The results show that the SD values for the TD3 and DDPG are comparable while the input fluctuations are more for the discrete case.
+Since the steady-state error with the PID reward function is better than the PI reward function for all the five algorithms, the subsequent analysis considers only the PID reward function.
+It can be seen that the variability in control actions is more for the discrete case as compared to the continuous action space.
+Table \ref{Variability in Control Actions_trans} reports the average value of standard deviation (SD) of control actions across the last four batches.
+The results show that the SD values for the TATD3 are less than TD3 and DDPG while the input fluctuations are more for the discrete case.
 It is worth noting that we have constrained the action space between 330-350 K for continuous action space algorithms.
 However, we have observed that the discrete action space algorithms are unable to honour this constraint due to limited discrete action options.
-Hence, we have relaxed the constraint space to 330-360 K for discrete action space algorithms, with an interval of 0.75 K. Figure \ref{fig: Graphs} (a) shows the control action plots for all the four algorithms for the PID reward.
-Further, the control effort is calculated and compared for TD3 and DDPG by taking the average of integral of the square of the control actions and the obtained values are reported in Table \ref{Computational Time}.
+Hence, we have relaxed the constraint space to 330-360 K for discrete action space algorithms, with an interval of 0.75 K. Figure \ref{fig: Graphs_trans} (a) shows the control action plots for all the five algorithms for the PID reward.
+Further, the control effort is calculated and compared for TATD3, TD3 and DDPG by taking the average of integral of the square of the control actions and the obtained values are reported in Table \ref{Computational Time_trans}.

-We have also compared the results of reward vs time plots for TD3 and DDPG.
-Here, in order to make the contrast visible, we have evaluated the inverse of the reward function, the penalty, and plotted the penalty values vs time as shown in Figure \ref{fig: Graphs} (b).
-Figure \ref{fig: Graphs}(b) shows that DDPG has a higher value of penalty as compared to TD3 algorithm, indicating low rewards obtained in comparison with TD3.
-These results reinforce that TD3 is better than DDPG for control application of batch transesterification processes.
+We have also compared the results of reward vs time plots for TATD3, TD3, and DDPG.
+Here, in order to make the contrast visible, we have evaluated the inverse of the reward function, the penalty, and plotted the penalty values vs time as shown in Figure \ref{fig: Graphs_trans} (b).
+Figure \ref{fig: Graphs_trans}(b) shows that DDPG and TD3 has a higher value of penalty than TATD3 algorithm, indicating low rewards obtained in comparison with TATD3.
+These results reinforce that TATD3 is better than TD3 for the control application of batch transesterification processes.

+To compare offline and online learning, the controller performance is compared when the agent is trained with offline learning and then followed by the online learning.
+The online learning starts after 30 batches of the offline learning.
+It can be seen from Figure \ref{fig:offon} that the tracking performance gets gradually improved (in online learning) when the agent is trained with the network parameters learned during the offline learning part, and the best tracking performance is achieved at the 10th batch of online learning.
+Whereas, the offline learning has a steady state error.